learn-co-curriculum/phase-4-serializing-associations/README.md

 Next, let's take a look at our new `Movie` index route.
-Now that we've removed the `director` and `female_director` attributes, the JSON for `movies` no longer includes any information about director. we need to figure out how to add the information about each movie's associated director to the JSON being returned by the  `movies` serializer.
+Now that we've removed the `director` and `female_director` attributes, the JSON for `movies` no longer includes any information about director.
+We need to figure out how to add the information about each movie's associated director to the JSON being returned by the  `movies` serializer.
 AMS allows us to do this using the same macros in the serializers that we use to set up associations in our model files.
 In this case,